-If you take a day trip from Kyoto, make it Himeji.
+If you take a day trip from Kyoto or Osaka, make it Himeji.
 The famous many-tiered white castle at Himeji is acclaimed as Japan’s most beautiful and complete historic citadel.

 Known as the White Egret, the hilltop castle was built in 1580.
 The main features are its five-story central tower and surrounding moats, walls and pagodas.
 From its mountain-top eerie, the castle appears to float on a sea of Japanese pine trees.